Thream/website/README.md

 ## 📜 About

 Thream's website to stay close with your friends and communities.

-The project rely on [Thream/api](https://github.com/Thream/api/).
+It relies on [Thream/api](https://github.com/Thream/api/).

 **Thream** is greatly inspired by [Discord](https://discord.com/).